 3 – I would try playing around by cracking a window little bits at a time (1/2″-1?) and monitoring time required to stop the smoking or to stabilize the fire.
 If opening a window helps, possibly consider installing an outside fresh air source into the fireplace.

-4 – (If) this smoking continues, you could temporally raise the chimney stack, by putting a metal pipe on the chimney flue top (this is only for brief testing conditions).
-If it solves your smoked odor problem then, I would get a couple of chimney contractor in to figure out the best alternatives to raising the chimney flue height.
+4 – (If) this smoking continues, you could temporally raise the chimney stack.
+Do this by putting a metal pipe on the chimney flue top (this is only for brief testing conditions).
+If it solves your smoked odor problem then, I would get a couple of chimney contractor in.They can figure out the best alternatives to raising the chimney flue height.

-Keep at it, as I will bet you will outsmart your smoking fireplace problems!
+So, keep at it, and as I will bet you will outsmart your smoking fireplace problems!